Applications for all doctoral programs in Psychology must be submitted by December 1st.

 Undergraduate majors in psychology who have satisfactorily completed courses in general psychology, statistics, and research methods are preferred.
 Applicants to the School Psychology Program should, in addition, have taken psychological testing.
 Exceptions may be made for outstanding students in other disciplines.
-In most instances, minimum criteria for consideration for financial aid are an overall undergraduate GPA of 3.2, a major GPA of 3.4, and GRE total (Verbal and Quantitative) of 1100 (approximately equivalent to V=153; Q=150 on the new scoring); as indicated below in the profile of our current students, most admitted candidates exceed these minimum qualifications.
+In most instances, minimum criteria for consideration for financial aid are an overall undergraduate GPA of 3.2, as well as a major GPA of 3.4; as indicated below in the profile of our current students, most admitted candidates exceed these minimum qualifications.
 Evidence of research experience in psychology is highly desirable.
 The primary concern in selection is that the applicant show scientific and professional promise as well as evidence of successful graduate performance.
 Students are accepted only for full-time graduate study.

 Tulane University is an Affirmative Action/Equal Opportunity institution, and consequently its policy of nondiscrimination includes recruitment, employment, retention, and promotion of the most qualified students, faculty, and staff, regardless of an individual's race, sex, color, religion, national/ethnic origin, age, citizenship, marital status, sexual orientation, handicap, or veteran status.
 Tulane University does not discriminate in its provision of services and benefits and in its treatment of students, patients, and employees.
 This commitment is made by the University as required by federal, state, and local laws and regulations, including the Civil Rights Act of 1964, Title IX of the Higher Education Act Amendments of 1972, and Section 504 of the Rehabilitation Act of 1973.
 Inquiries regarding this policy should be referred to the Affirmative Action Office.

-The 2014-2015 body of 41 Ph.D. students in Psychology comprises 9 U.S. ethnic minorities (as defined by the LA Board of Regents) and 1 non-US citizen.
-Thirty-two of the students are women.
-The average GRE is V=159; Q=153 with an entering gpa of 3.60.
+The 2020-2021 body of 39 Ph.D. students in Psychology comprises 11 U.S. ethnic minorities (as defined by the LA Board of Regents) and 3 non-US citizens.
+Thirty-one of the students identify as women.
+The average entering gpa is 3.60.
 All students hold a tuition waiver while they on stipend (or internship), and receive partial support for health insurance through the university.
-At present, 22 students are funded as teaching assistants, 3 are funded from federal sources, 7 on institutional fellowships (including BOR), 5 are funded on full-time pre-doctoral internships and 3 are advanced students not in local residence.
+At present, 23 students are funded as teaching assistantships, 3 are funded on full-time pre-doctoral internships, 4 are funded as research assistants, and 5 are on fellowships.

 Approximately 15% of the students had received a Master's degree from another institution before coming to Tulane University.